 01 of 05

 You've got limited space in your carry-on, so packing clothing that can be mixed and matched is key for the business traveler.
 Whether you bring a pantsuit or skirt suit is up to you; just make sure everything else you pack can be worn with one or both suit pieces.
 Stick to black and gray for the easiest matching and look for suits in wrinkle-resistant materials.
 In general, wool and synthetics are a safer bet than 100 percent cotton.

 Comfy (and Stylish) Travel Shoes

-An oxymoron, in some cases, since most shoes that are comfortable are going to look ridiculous with a suit.
-If you've got to run from the airport straight to a meeting - and don't want to tote extra shoes around - you can either a) risk your life in high heels or b) compromise, and look for a shoe you can pound the pavement in that can still work with professional attire.
-Consider a versatile wedge that can be worn with both pants and skirts, and add a set of gel inserts for maximum comfort.
+This is an oxymoron, in some cases, since most shoes that are comfortable are going to look ridiculous with a suit.
+If you've got to run from the airport straight to a meeting and don't want to tote extra shoes around, you can either risk your life in high heels or compromise and look for a shoe you can pound the pavement in that can still work with professional attire.
+Consider a versatile wedge that can be worn with both pants and skirts and add a set of gel inserts for maximum comfort.

 03 of 05

 Wrap or Shawl

 Sure, this wardrobe staple can serve as a jacket on a mild day or keep you warm in a chilly office building, but a wrap like a Pashmina shawl can also help you in the air, substituting for a blanket or pillow in a pinch.